-- A. a non-reporting member of a group of related Participating Financial Institutions,
+- A. a non-reporting member of a group of related Participating Financial Institutions.

-- B. a Restricted Fund,
+- B. a Restricted Fund, or

-- c. a Qualified Credit Card Issuer,
+- C. a Qualified Credit Card Issuer,

-- D. a Sponsored Investment Entity, or

-- E. a Controlled Foreign Corporation .

 A. Non-reporting members of Participating FFI groups

 A Financial Institution will be treated as a Registered Deemed Compliant Financial Institution if it meets all of the following requirements: